Preparing Your Proposal - Pre-Award: Proposal Preparation & Submission

 - Indirect Costs

 For industry sponsored, fixed-price contracts (other than clinical trials), the University applies an indirect cost rate of 25% on the total direct cost of the project budget.
-If the direct cost budget developed by the PI does not include this indirect charge, Research Administration will add the 25% rate to the contract budget.
+If the direct cost budget developed by the PI does not include this indirect charge, Grants Management will add the 25% rate to the contract budget.
 When an investigator negotiates the budget with a company sponsor, the total budget for any fixed-price contract must include this 25% indirect cost.
 All fixed-price contracts must recover 25% overhead.

 - Cost Sharing

 Some funding agencies require the University to share certain cost expenses.
-These expenses should be discussed with the Department Chair, Dean, and Research Administration early in the proposal development process.
+These expenses should be discussed with the Department Chair, Dean, and Grants Management early in the proposal development process.
 The Department Chair, Dean, and University, must approve all requests for the University to provide matching funds.
 In certain instances, the investigator may be required to raise the matching funds.
 The SPAF must identify the project's source of all matching funds.